Meike-K/hello_genomics_calc_py36/README.md

   your results will not be reproducible.
 - Denote default values of parameters in your `manifest.json` - not in your source code!

 ### Summary

 Reproducibility is a core goal of FASTGenomics, but it is difficult to achieve this without your help.
-Docker helps to freeze the exact code and dependencies, your app is using, but code without documentation is difficult to understand and use.
+While docker helps to freeze the exact code and dependencies your app is using, code without documentation is difficult to understand and use.
 Therefore, apps are expected to have a documentation and provide a so called "summary" of its results (as [Markdown]).
-You need to store it as `/fastgenomics/summary/summary.md` - otherwise it would be ignored.
+You need to store it as `/fastgenomics/summary/summary.md` - otherwise it will be ignored.

 While a generic documentation of your application is specified in the `manifest.json`, we encourage you to describe the methods and scientific meaning of the results within the summary.
 This summary should describe the